listar2000/listar2000.github.io/index.md

 weight: 1
 ---

 Eric Potash is a researcher at the Universty of Chicago's Center for Data Science and Public Policy.
-He holds a PhD in Mathematics from Northwestern University and an bacherlor's from Columbia University.
+He holds a PhD in Mathematics from Northwestern University and a bacherlor's from Columbia University.